ygcha/DH110-CHRISTINACHA/assignment06/README.md

 ![ColorSchemes](COLORVARATIONS.png)

 ### Grid Test
 Below is two screenshots of the grid alignment of the home page.
 For this website, I used a 2120 grid to allow for flexibility in the placement of different elements while still providing a structured design.
 Some of the buttons aligned with the columns rather than the rows as I had to place it in the center along with the text.
-However, this did not dirupt the structure and overall organization of the website design.
+However, this did not disrupt the structure and overall organization of the website design.

 ![gridtest](gridtest.png)